nextflow-io/training/docs/nf_template/5_pipeline.md

 Now you have all four input channels, you can add the `FASTP` process to your pipeline.

-Be sure to comment your code so you can recognise the process easily.
+Make sure to comment your code so you can recognise the process.

 !!! question "Exercise"